Read or buy our book, Build: Elements of an Effective Software Organization →

 We optimize for the speed at which a team of developers can produce a product together, as opposed to optimizing for the speed at which an individual developer can write code.

-That said, developers shouldn't interrupt their focus to do reviews.
-Instead, they should prioritize them whenever there's a fitting gap—for example after lunch.
+That said, developers shouldn’t interrupt their focus to do reviews.
+Instead, they should prioritize them whenever there’s a fitting gap — for example after lunch or before wrapping up for the day.

 5. Default to action